-- 214. The BCCC has the power to apply sanctions to a Code subscriber for a breach of this Code where a finding has been made that: - a) the breach is serious or systemic; - b) the bank has failed to act on BCCC's request to remedy a breach, or failed to do so within a reasonable time; - c) there has been a breach of an undertaking given to the BCCC; or - d) the bank has not taken adequate steps to prevent a serious or systemic breach from reoccurring. - 215.
+- 214. The BCCC has the power to apply sanctions to a Code subscriber for a breach of this Code where a finding has been made that: - a) the breach is serious or systemic; - b) the bank has failed to act on the BCCC's request to remedy a breach, or failed to do so within a reasonable time; - c) there has been a breach of an undertaking given to the BCCC; - d) the bank has not taken adequate steps to prevent a serious or systemic breach from reoccurring; or - e) the bank has not co-operated and complied with reasonable requests of the BCCC in the performance of its monitoring and investigative activities. - 215.
 The BCCC may impose one or more sanctions after considering the seriousness of the breach.
-Sanctions available to the BCCC are: - a) requiring the bank to rectify or take corrective action on the breach identified; - b) requiring a bank to undertake a compliance review of our remediation actions; - c) formally warning a bank; - d) requiring a bank to undertake a staff training program on the Code; - e) naming a bank in the BCCC annual report or website; and - f) reporting serious or systemic ongoing instances where a bank has been non-compliant to ASIC.
+Sanctions available to the BCCC are: - a) requiring the bank to rectify or take corrective action on the breach identified; - b) requiring a bank to undertake a compliance review of our remediation actions; - c) formally warning a bank; - d)requiring a bank to undertake a staff training program on the Code; - e) naming a bank in the BCCC annual report or website; and - f) reporting serious or systemic ongoing instances where a bank has been non-compliant to ASIC.